-Board priority Prompts for action Questions Start with the Board Do all Directors have a good understanding of what is driving the organisation's gender pay gap?
+Board priority Prompts for action Questions Start with the board Do all directors have a good understanding of what is driving the organisation's gender pay gap?
 If not, ask management to conduct and share the results of a gender pay gap analysis.
 Guidance is available on the WGEA website.
 Is a strategic focus on gender equality reflected in which committee will lead on workplace gender equality?
-Is the Board and are committees gender-balanced?
-If not, what action is being taken to address this?
-For example: Setting targets (e.g., 40:40:20) Seeking gender-balanced candidate pools Director term limits to promote Board renewal Gender-informed Board renewal, committee appointment and succession planning Is the Board aware of new requirements to report sexual harassment prevention and response information to WGEA?
-This is important in the context of the new positive duty on employers to prevent workplace sexual harassment, sex discrimination and victimisation.
-How is the Board thinking about gender and other diversity?
-Modelling a culture of psychological safety and inclusion is an important enabler for reporting of sexual harassment.
-In the context of Directors' roles to prevent sexual harassment under the positive duty, how does the Board reflect this culture?
-Manage reputational risks and identify opportunities → WGEA will publish employer gender pay gaps for the first time on 27 February 2024.
-What is the organisation's communication - externally and internally to employees - about the organisation's gender pay gap?
+Are the board and are committees gender balanced?
+If not, what action is being taken to address this, , for example: Setting targets (e.g., 40:40:20) Seeking gender balanced candidate pools Director term limits to promote board renewal Gender-informed board renewal, committee appointment and succession planning?
+Is the board aware of new requirements to report sexual harassment prevention and response information to WGEA?
+This is nimportant in the context of ew positive duty on employers to prevent workplace sexual harassment, sex discrimination and victimisation.
+How is the board thinking about gender and other diversity?
+In the context of directors' roles to prevent sexual harassment under Positive Duty, how does the board model a culture of psychological safety and inclusion; an important enabler for reporting of sexual harassment?
+Manage reputational risks and identify opportunities → What is the organisation's communication - externally and internally to employees - about the organisation's gender pay gap, in the context of increased public scrutiny that will come with the publishing of employer gender pay gaps on 27 th February+ 2024?
 Guidance is available on the WGEA website.
 How are you seizing the opportunity created by increased focus on gender equality to accelerate change in your organisation?
-Is this articulated in your (voluntary) Employer Statement that can be published alongside your gender pay gap?
-Set expectations What expectations of management is the Board setting on how quickly and Does management need support or ambitiously to improve gender equality? → Does your Employer Statement reflect your commitment and goals in relation to workplace gender equality? → How are gender equality outcomes reflected in CEO, executive and manager KPIs? development to enable them to understand and take action on the causes of your gender pay gap?
-Is line management accountable for delivering gender equality outcomes (e.g., equal uptake of flexible work or parental leave), or is it delegated to Human Resources?
+Is this articulated in your (voluntary) employer statement that can be published alongside your gender pay gap?
+Set expectations What expectation is the board setting of management on how quickly and Does management need support or ambitiously to improve gender equality? → Does your Employer Statement reflect your commitment to and goals in relation to workplace gender equality? → How are gender equality outcomes reflected in CEO, executive and managers KPIs? development to enable them to understand and take action on the causes of your gender pay gap?
+Is line management accountable for delivering gender equality outcomes (e.g. equal uptake of flexible work or parental leave) s, or is it delegated to Human Resources?
 Monitor progress Did your organisation conduct a pay gap analysis this year?
 Guidance is available on the WGEA website.
 What were the insights and resulting actions?
-Do any of your regular reports (e.g., a quarterly business update) include key gender equality metrics?
-For example: Gender equality strategy implementation progress Gender pay gap Women in leadership and key management roles Promotion to management roles, by gender Complaints of sexual harassment and other harmful conduct in the workplace covered by the positive duty Men's take-up of paid parental leave How does your organisation compare with similar organisations in terms of workplace gender equality?
+Do your regular reports, e.g., quarterly, include key gender equality metrics, for example: Gender equality strategy implementation progress Gender pay gap Women in leadership and key management roles Promotion to management roles Promotion to management roles, by gender Complaints of sexual harassment and other harmful conduct in the workplace covered by the positive duty Men's take up of paid parental leave, How does your organisation compare with similar organisations in terms of workplace gender equality?
 The WGEA Industry Benchmark Report provides insight, as do comparisons possible on the WGEA Data Explorer.